usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 format.
 Some commenters favoring a broader definition reasoned that technology evolves rapidly, and the exhaustive list of file formats the Department identified might not keep pace with technological advancements.

 Other commenters preferred the Department’s approach of identifying an exhaustive list of file formats.
 Some commenters noted that an exhaustive list provides greater clarity and predictability, which assists public entities in identifying their obligations under subpart H of this part.
-Some commenters suggested that the Department could provide greater clarity by identifying specific file types in the regulatory text rather than listing file 5 88 FR 51958, 51968.

-formats (e.g., the Department might specify the Microsoft Word “.docx” file type rather than “word processor file formats”).
+Some commenters suggested that the Department could provide greater clarity by identifying specific file types in the regulatory text rather than listing file formats (e.g., the Department might specify the Microsoft Word “.docx” file type rather than “word processor file formats”).

 After considering all the comments, the Department declines to change its approach to defining conventional electronic documents.
 The Department expects that a more flexible definition would result in less predictability for both public entities and individuals